pydicom/pydicom/doc/guides/decoding/decoder_options.rst

 The following options are required when the decoding source `src` is not a :class:`~pydicom.dataset.Dataset` and are used to describe the encoded pixel data.
-They may be also be used to override the corresponding element values when `src` is a :class:`~pydicom.dataset.Dataset`:
+They may also be used to override the corresponding element values when `src` is a :class:`~pydicom.dataset.Dataset`: